Every three years we hold local government elections – this is when we vote for a Mayor and Councillors.

 - Should we have Community Boards, and if so, how many members should they have, and which areas should each cover?

-The Council comprise 15 Councillors and the Mayor, all of whom are to be elected on a city-wide basis (that is, by the electors of the city as a whole), with no wards to be established.
+At the 2018 review, Council decided to keep the current arrangements: 15 Councillors and the Mayor, all of whom are to be elected on a city-wide basis (that is, by the electors of the city as a whole), with no wards, and no community boards.